About Dan

-I am a geoscientist who utilizes novel in situ geophysical and remote sensing tools to study earth surface processes, particularly related to the cryosphere.
-My research has involved more than 15 expeditions to Antarctica, Greenland, Alaska and Patagonia.
+I am a geoscientist who utilizes geophysical and remote sensing tools to study the changing cryosphere, with a particular focus on glaciers and seasonal snow.
+My research has involved more than 20 expeditions to Antarctica, Greenland, Nepal, Alaska and Patagonia.

 Website Google Scholar Profile CV